Awlegh History, Family Crest & Coats of Arms

 Migration of the Awlegh family to Ireland

 Some of the Awlegh family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Awlegh family to the New World and Oceana
+Migration of the Awlegh family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Awlegh family to immigrate North America: George Henry Leigh, who came to Virginia in 1607, 13 years before the arrival of the Mayflower; George Lee and John Lee, who both settled in Virginia in 1635.